Carreau/ipython-wiki/IPEP-20:-Informal-structure-of-metadata.md

 # Metadata are optional

-Unlike the rest of the fields of the `.ipynb` format, which should be strictly defined, metadata can support an arbitrary JSON structure.
+Unlike the rest of the fields of the `.ipynb` format, which should be strictly defined, metadata can support arbitrary JSON structures.
 Hence, it is difficult for third-party plugins to know what they can write/read and what the expected structure of data is that they are supposed to handle.